adelrae/companies-logos/README.md

-# More than 1500 logos
+# More than 950 SVG logos